Is The Steering Wheel Locked?

 Ignition Lock Cylinder Problems

 First of all, the ignition lock cylinder is where you insert your car key.
 That said, your ignition lock cylinder can develop problems after a long period of use.
 This damage includes jamming and wearing out.
-Before anything else, check if there’s anything that is obstructing your key from going fully inside the cylinder.
+Before anything else, check if anything is obstructing your key from going fully inside the cylinder.
 You can also check if the key is going inside the ignition lock cylinder smoothly.
 If there’s any resistance, it means there’s a problem with the ignition cylinder.

 How To Fix An Ignition Lock Cylinder

 The key will fail to turn if the condition usual.
 You can use a can of compressed air to flush the obstruction out.
-Have eye protective gear to protect your eyes from any loose debris or solids.
-If it’s not any solid objects preventing the key from reaching the farthest end of the cylinder.
+Have eye protective gear to protect your eyes from any loose debris or solids if it’s not any solid objects preventing the key from reaching the farthest end of the cylinder.
 Scrutinize the key’s motion while sliding in the ignition cylinder.
 If you notice any resistance, it means the ignition cylinder has an issue.
-It’s undoubtedly damaged, the solution is replacement before your key gets stuck inside.
+It’s undoubtedly damaged; the solution is replacement before your key gets stuck inside.

 Is The Key Damaged?

 The problem why the key fails to turn inside the ignition cylinder may be attributed to the key itself.
 If the key is bent, it means that it can still fit in the ignition cylinder.
 Unfortunately, it might not align properly, which causes its failure to turn.
 At this point, you only need to pull out the key and observe it keenly.

 Fixing this problem is easy but highly risky.
 Remember, you don’t want to snap the key or make it weak as it may cause the problem to advance.
 Just straighten it slowly to avoid the likelihood of breaking the key.
 If this works for your problem, it’s recommendable to get a replacement key to avoid future trouble.